ScratchAddons/ScratchAddons/.github/ISSUE_TEMPLATE/blank.md

 ---
-name: 'Blank issue'
+name: "Blank issue"
 about: "Don't see your issue here?
 Open a blank issue."
-title: ''
+title: ""
-labels: 'status: needs triage'
+labels: "status: needs triage"
-assignees: ''
+assignees: ""
 ---

 <!--